 EXCLUSIVE: Earlier this year, Viacom suffered a bad defeat at the hands of Google when a New York district court judge ruled that YouTube qualified for “safe harbor” from claims of direct and contributory copyright infringement.
 Viacom is determined to have better success at the appellate level.

-So the company has hired Theodore Olson, right, one of the most esteemed appellate lawyers in the country, for the second round of this battle.
+The entertainment company has hired Theodore Olson, one of the most esteemed appellate lawyers in the country, for the second round of this battle.

 Olson was Solicitor General of the United States from 2001 to 2004.
-Afterwards, he rejoined the Gibson, Dunn & Crutcher firm, where's he's argued dozens of cases before the Supreme Court.
+Afterwards, he rejoined the law firm of Gibson, Dunn & Crutcher, where’s he’s argued dozens of cases before the U.S. Supreme Court.
 His notable victories include Bush v.
 Gore, which paved the path to the presidency of George W. Bush, as well as Perry v.
-Schwarzenegger, a decision earlier this year at a federal district court in San Francisco overturning California's ban on same sex marriages.
+Schwarzenegger, a decision earlier this year at a federal district court in San Francisco that overturned California’s ban on same sex marriages.

-The first job for Viacom's new lawyer will be preparing the company's appeal, which it plans to file on Dec.
-3.
+The first job for Viacom’s new star lawyer will be preparing Viacom’s appeal, which the company plans to file on December 3.

 To that end, Viacom has already scored a small victory.

 Three weeks ago, Google submitted a motion to consolidate the appeals of both Viacom and a class action of plaintiffs led by the U.K. Premier League, which was separately pursuing copyright infringement claims against YouTube.
 Google asked the 2nd Circuit to consolidate the briefing and argument so as to “spare the parties needless duplication of effort and make the Court’s consideration of these appeals easier.”